Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Start Slow: People can begin by reading softly or just moving their lips, gradually increasing their voice to a normal speaking tone as they feel more at ease and fluent.

-Practice reading aloud slowly, aiming for approximately one syllable per second.
-Stretch out sounds and take breaks.
+Practice reading aloud slowly, aiming for about one syllable per second, and take breaks.
 It will help you control your speech rate.
-Metronomes and pacing boards are great tools.
+Metronomes and pacing boards are excellent tools.
 They help keep a steady, slow pace.

-Take a moment to pause: Read the whole sentence before you speak.
-This helps you understand the meaning and find the right tone.
+Take a moment to pause and read the entire sentence before you speak.
+Understand the meaning and find the right tone.

 Expression & Emotion: Reading with different tones and feelings, even if it starts a bit over the top, can help you speak more confidently and connect better with your audience.